ruanmartinelli/cloud-run-nodejs-template/readme.md

 - [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 - [Google Cloud account](https://console.cloud.google.com/getting-started) with billing set up

-## Set up deployment
+## Getting started

-Follow the steps below to set up your deployment for the first time.
+Follow the steps below to set up your project for the first time.

+1. [Create a new repository from the template](https://github.com/ruanmartinelli/cloud-run-nodejs-template/generate).
+Clone it to your computer.

-1. Create a Google Cloud project:
+2. Create a Google Cloud project:

 ```bash
 # Create project